MatanKaufman1/sre-sec-project/README.md

 The project is divided into three main components:

-1. **Vagrant:**
+- **Vagrant**:
   - Provisions the Linux VM to serve as the host environment.
   - Ensures a consistent, repeatable environment for Jenkins, Prometheus, and Grafana.

-2. **Jenkins:**
+- **Jenkins**:
   - Manages your CI/CD pipeline using Docker.
   - Automates the setup of monitoring tools (Prometheus, Grafana, AlertManager, Node Exporter).

-3. **Prometheus-Grafana:**
+- **Prometheus-Grafana**:
   - Contains configurations for Prometheus, Grafana, AlertManager, and dashboards.
   - Provides monitoring, visualization, and alerting.

 ### Project Structure: